-- a) Physical Education requirements for Special Diploma Option I may include one half (.5) credit in health and one-half (.5) credit in physical education, or one (1) credit in physical education to include the integration of health. - b) Service Learning Hours are not required for graduation with a special diploma.
-However, students on Special Diploma Option I may opt to participate in Service Learning Hours. - c) The employer, student, parent, and instructor develop the Graduation Training Plan.
-The plan specifies the academic, employment, and community competencies the student is expected to master in order to graduate with a Special Diploma Option II.
-The Graduation Training Plan template is available on Easy IEP. - d) The student's employer, job coach, and/or instructor must verify documented mastery of academic, employment, and community competencies in the Graduation Training Plan in order for student to earn a Special Diploma Option II. - e) Student must be employed in the community at a site where the employer: - (1) Has a Federal Employer Identification Number; - (2) Provides opportunities for the student to interact with non-disabled co-workers; - (3) Adheres to child labor laws and the Fair Labor Standards Act; and - (4) Provides an opportunity for advancement. - f) The Transition IEP committee may modify the full-time employment standard by decreasing the number of hours per week to be worked for an individual exceptional student if it is determined that the modification would be in the best interest of the student.
-The modification must be recorded on the student's Graduation Training Plan. - g) Transition IEP committee members must verify that the student has met all criteria outlined in the student's Graduation Training Plan by completing the assurance section of the Graduation Training Plan prior to awarding the student an a special diploma under Option II (F.S.
+- f) Documented mastery of employment/community competencies in the Graduation Training Plan must be verified by the student's employer, job coach and/or instructor in order to earn a Special Diploma Option II. - g) Student must be employed in the community at a site where the employer: - (1) Has a Federal Employer Identification Number; - (2) Provides opportunities for the student to interact with non-disabled co-workers; - (3) Adheres to child labor laws; and - (4) Provides an opportunity for advancement. - h) The Transition IEP committee may modify the full-time employment standard by decreasing the number of hours per week to be worked for an individual exceptional student if it is determined that the modification would be in the best interest of the student.
+The modification must be recorded on the student's Transition IEP. - i) Transition IEP committee members must verify that the student has met all criteria outlined in the student's Graduation Training Plan by completing the assurance section of the Graduation Training Plan prior to awarding the student a special diploma under Option II (F.S.
 1003.438).